NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

 So far, the contents of the span were automatically generated by the SDK.
 This information is enough to reason about the chain of events in a transaction and allows us to measure latency.
 However, it's important to understand that tracing is a much more potent tool.
-To extract meaningful insights into what is happening in a system, our traces need additional context.
+By enriching spans with additional context, traces can proivde meaningful insights about what is happening in a system.

 #### resource
 A [Resource](https://opentelemetry.io/docs/specs/otel/resource/sdk/) is a set of static attributes that help us identify the source (and location) that captured a piece of telemetry.
-Right now, the span's `resource` field only contains basic information about the SDK itself, as well as an unknown `service.name`.
+Right now, the span's `resource` field only contains basic information about the SDK, as well as an unknown `service.name`.
-Let's fix that.
+Let's look at how we can add additional me

 ```py { title="resource_utils.py" }
 from opentelemetry.sdk.resources import Resource